The Agile System Development Lifecycle (SDLC)

-The goal of this article is to describe the agile system development life cycle (SDLC), putting it in context from what you may have heard about within the agile community and more importantly within the context of your overall IT efforts.
+The goal of this article is to describe the agile system development lifecycle (SDLC), the agile SDLC, putting it in context from what you may have heard about within the agile community and more importantly within the context of your overall IT efforts.

 This article covers:

 - Construction sprints